 One example of the interdisciplinary healthcare research being conducted in the KGCOE is the development of the Left Ventricle Assist Device (LVAD) being developed by Dr. Steven Day's team with support from the NIH and in collaboration with the Utah Artificial Heart Institute.
 Future PhD students who work on projects like this would be provided with a strong context for their research through the Healthcare Seminar, Focus Area Electives and disciplinary studies as described in the Curriculum.

-Dr. Iris Asllani is the faculty lead in this applicaiton domain.
+Dr. Michaei Kuhl is the faculty lead in this applicaiton domain.

 See the Healthcare Research page for other faculty active in this field.